mwojnars/hypertag/docs/index.md

 Markup block may contain expressions; output is not escaped, so <b>raw tags</b> can be used.
 In a verbatim $block$ {expressions} are left unparsed, no <escaping> is done.
 ```

+## Layout

+All top-level blocks in a document (or sub-blocks at any given depth)
+must have the _same indentation_.
+Both a space (` `) and a tab character (`\t`)
+can be used for indenting, although we recommend only using spaces to avoid confusion:
+two indentation strings are considered the same if and only if they are equal
+in Python sense, which means that a space in one line cannot be replaced with a tab
+in another equally-indented line.
+These are similar rules as in Python.

 All the rules of text layout and processing as described in the next examples
 (inline text, multiline text etc.) hold equally for _all types_ of text blocks.